The Art of Reheating in a Microwave

 Even coffee can be refreshed in the microwave with water.
 If it's been sitting at room temperature for a while, it's probably bitter.
-Add a splash of water to help cut the bitterness and pop it in the microwave—just be sure it never comes to a boil.
+Add a splash of water to cut the bitterness and pop it in the microwave—just be sure it never comes to a boil.

-A good rule of thumb to help ensure that you won't overcook leftovers is the "half-and-half" rule: half the power and half the time.
+A good rule of thumb to ensure that you won't overcook leftovers is the "half-and-half" rule: half the power and half the time.
 Adjust the temperature setting by half; and halfway through cooking, flip, stir, or rearrange your food, so it will cook more evenly.

 Containers Matter, Too

 Just because your food was delivered in it, doesn't mean it can go in the microwave.
 Never reheat food in metal or aluminium foil, and recent health studies have advised against heating plastic containers or plastic wrap.
-However, a glass plate is generally a safe bet.
+However, a glass plate is always a safe bet.

 Try these tips and tricks and you'll be surprised at how much better your food—or coffee—tastes.